Adldap2/Adldap2-Laravel/readme.md

 connection will be connected to and bound automatically using your configured username and password.

-You can also inject the Adldap interface into your controllers, which gives you access to all of your LDAP connections and resources.
+If you would prefer, you can also inject the Adldap interface into your controllers, which gives you access to all of your LDAP connections and resources as the facade.

 ```php
 use Adldap\AdldapInterface;